-The programme was developed to present to both clinicians and researchers the most up-to-date information on hereditary breast and ovarian cancer.
+The programme was developed to present to both clinicians and researchers the most up-to-date information on hereditary breast, ovarian and related cancers.

 Upon completion of the programme the learner will be able to:

-- Review the latest developments in the genetics and molecular science of hereditary breast and ovarian cancer;
+- Outline the latest developments in genetics and molecular science of hereditary breast and ovarian cancer;

-- Be able to discriminate between clinically useful and less clinically useful breast cancer susceptibility gene tests;
+- Discriminate between clinically useful and less clinically useful breast cancer susceptibility gene tests;

-- Be informed of new approaches to management of hereditary prostate cancer risk;
+- Summarize new approaches to management of hereditary prostate and pancreas cancer risk;

-- Fully consider ethical issues surrounding population testing for breast and ovarian cancer risk;
+- Fully identify and consider ethical issues surrounding population testing for breast and ovarian cancer risk.